 \section{Introduction}

-Deep neural networks (DNNs) have proven their strengths in many real-world applications \cite{wang2020using,zhou2020adversarial,hudson2000neural}.
-The explainability of DNNs is a fundamental requirement for establishing humans' trust and is key to further deployments in high-stake applications~\cite{goodman2017european,pu2006trust}.
-The explanations also help improve the prediction performance \cite{rieger2020interpretations} and robustness \cite{boopathy2020proper}.
-Among all explanation methods, saliency maps based on model gradients with respect to inputs are widely adopted due to their inexpensive computation and intuitive interpretation \cite{nielsen2022robust}.
-However, existing works \cite{dombrowski2019explanations,ghorbani2019interpretation,heo2019fooling} show that the gradients can be manipulated with unnoticeable changes in the input.
-Since human cognitive capability is limited~\cite{saaty2003magic}, an explanation typically attributes a prediction to a few salient features of the input data, and the top-$k$ intersection \cite{wang2022exploiting,wang2020smoothed,chen2019robust} is widely used to evaluate the robustness of explanations (see Fig. \ref{fig:pipeline_example}).
+Deep neural networks have proven their strengths in many real-world applications, and their explainability is a fundamental requirement for humans' trust \cite{goodman2017european,pu2006trust}.
+Explanations usually attribute predictions to human-understandable basic elements, such as input features and patterns under network neurons \cite{kim2018tcav}.
+Given the inherent limitations of human cognition~\cite{saaty2003magic}, only the most relevant top-$k$ features are presented to the end-users~\cite{wei2022expgcn}.
+Among many existing explanation methods, gradient-based methods \cite{nielsen2022robust,ghorbani2019towards} are widely adopted due to their inexpensive computation and intuitive interpretation.
+However, the gradients can be significantly manipulated with neglected changes in the input \cite{dombrowski2019explanations,ghorbani2019interpretation}.
+The susceptibility of explanations compromises their integrity as trustworthy evidence when explanations are legally mandated \cite{goodman2017european}, such as credit risk assessments \cite{anders2020fairwashing}.

-\textbf{Challenges.} Existing works \cite{dombrowski2021towards,wang2020smoothed,chen2019robust,dombrowski2019explanations} study the explanation robustness through $\ell_p$ distance, leading to the idea of smoothing the curvature for robust explanations.
-However, as demonstrated in Fig. \ref{fig:pipeline_example}, a perturbed explanation with a small $\ell_p$ distance to the original one can have rather different top salient features, since the $\ell_p$ norm considers the importance of \textit{all} features equally.
-Such inconsistency between the $\ell_p$ metric and the modus operandi of human perception (represented by top-$k$ intersection) can lead to imprecise measures of explanation robustness.
-Thus, we propose explanation thickness to precisely quantify the stability of the rankings of the top salient features.
-Besides that, adversarial training (AT) \cite{wang2012robust,ivankay2020far,singh2020attributional,wang2022exploiting,sarkar2021enhanced} has been used for robust explanations using adversarial samples.
-However, AT is time-consuming since it needs to update the adversarial sample for each training iteration.
-Thus, we propose to expedite the training for robust explanations by effective and efficient regularizers and bypass AT.